 Four Principles of Personal Risk Preparedness While Studying Abroad

 Students should be aware of local hotspots and events.
 Read local newspapers and magazines, also keep up with international newspapers (e.g. Herald Tribune, Newsweek, Economist, Financial Times, etc.) Learn from local residents which areas of town are safe or dangerous and when to avoid certain locations.
-For example, normally safe areas may become more risky late at night, during soccer games, or political rallies.
+For example, normally safe areas may become riskier late at night, during soccer games, or political rallies.
 Determine which means of transportation are safe and secure, and at what time of day.
 Which is safer late at night: public transportation (buses, subways, etc.) or taxis?
 This varies from country to country.
 When traveling from a familiar city to an unfamiliar area, ask for advice and research safe areas before departing.
-We would like to add however, that participating in a demonstration is not a good way to raise awareness!
+We would like to add, however, that participating in a demonstration is not a good way to raise awareness!

 Uncertainty causes a great deal of anxiety.
 Students are asked to check in regularly with their family, by phone or e-mail.
 Cell phones are quite inexpensive in many countries; many plans do not charge to receive calls.
 Students should inquire with their program provider which cell phone plans are best.
-For many parents, simply knowing that they can reach their student at any time day or night, reduces anxiety considerably.
+For many parents, simply knowing that they can reach their students at any time day or night, reduces anxiety considerably.
 The Study Abroad Office also asks that you check in with us regularly by e-mail or phone.
 Notify us if you have a concern about your safety, or just to say that things are fine.
 We appreciate hearing from students.

 - Cultural Common Sense